wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/115-page-attr.md

 `children` - Get all the pages directly under the current page.
 This page drop is most often used with a loop.
 Returns an array.

 `siblings` - Get all the pages at the current level.
 This page drop is most often used with a loop.
 Returns an array.

+`slots` - Slots are a functionality specific to something colloquially called "Super Theme".
+See an implementation of slots in the [UR Apartments theme](https://bitbucket.org/wvudigital/ur-apartments/src/liquid/views/utilities/_wvu-slots.html).
+Slots can be a drag on your site's performance, so we recommend only using them when creating a custom template is not feasible.

 Note: `<r:page:first_non_blank_attr />` has been replaced by the `default` filter.
 Eg: `{{ page.alternate_name | default: page.name }}`.